plan-systems/design-docs/README.md

 ```
 ## Welcome to PLAN!

-PLAN is a secure, visual communications and logistics planning tool for individuals and communities.
-It is intended to be an instrument of productivity, organization, and self-reliance.
+PLAN is an multi-purpose communications and logistics planning tool for individuals, organizations, and communities.
+Its open “pluggable” architecture integrates distributed services, encryption, and interoperable data-transport technologies — all in a realtime visual interface.
+PLAN is intended for productivity, organization, and collaboration.

-PLAN is free and open-source (GPLv3), and each component and layer is "pluggable" an is offered as
-an embodiment of an open-protocol.
-The design principles of PLAN are similar and consistent with
-Tim Berners-Lee's intention and design around http.
+PLAN is free and open-source (GPLv3).
+Each "pluggable" component layer is designed to be interoperable with other protocols and distributed applications (dapps) that are adapted or designed for use in PLAN (e.g. a PLAN based web browser that serves 'http' content).
+The design principles of PLAN are similar and consistent with Tim Berners-Lee's intention and design around the widely adopted 'http' protocol.

 May PLAN empower organizations and individuals with little or no resources to communicate and self-organize
-intuitively and reliably.
+intuitively, securely, and reliably.

 ## What's in This Repo?

 This repo presents and discusses the layers, abstractions, and technologies that comprise PLAN.
 It is written for developer-types ready to understand and vet PLAN's architecture and design.

 ## PLAN: A Synopsis

 PLAN can't be empowering for community organizers if its not usable by non-technical users.
 Yet, we know distributed systems, content-based addressing, and cryptography are alien concepts to most people.
 PLAN How does PLAN square this circle?

-PLAN secret weapon is hidden in plain sight: instead of relying on a 2D-constrained and sandboxed web/browser experience, PLAN uses the [Unity](https://unity3d.com) game engine to power the end-user's experience while using [Go](https://golang.org) for its p2p node.
+PLAN secret weapon is hidden in plain sight: instead of relying on a 2D-constrained and sandboxed web/browser experience, PLAN uses the [Unity] (https://unity3d.com) game engine to power the end-user's experience while using [Go](https://golang.org) for its p2p node.

 For the end-user, this affords:
    - A realtime, visual, and spatially-oriented interface